 In order to complete the Dissertation process, students have to receive a passing grade for final defense, which also requires the completion of a publication ready paper, based on the Dissertation.
-Students are required to submit five bound copies of the final written dissertation (one for the Miami Campus' Albizu Library, one for the AU/San Juan Campus, one for each committee member, and one for the students' personal library) and two digital master copies of the final written dissertation (one for the Miami Campus' Albizu Library).
+A digital copy of the completed Dissertation is sent to the Albizu library for the library catalog and for uploading into the Proquest Theses and Dissertations search engine.
 Students have the option of binding their Dissertation.
 In addition, the student must complete and have approved by his/her Dissertation Committee a summary of the Project for posting in the Ph.D.
 Program website.
 The actual posting of the summary in the Ph.D.
-Program web site must have the approval of the Chancellor or his/her designee.
+Program website must have the approval of the Chancellor or his/her designee.

-If the student fails to submit the bound and signed Dissertation during the session in which the oral presentation took place, the student is considered active and must pay the Dissertation fee for each session until the Dissertation process is completed.
+If the student does not complete all dissertation details during the session in which the oral presentation took place, the student is considered active and must pay the Dissertation fee for each session until the Dissertation process is completed.